kruize/autotune/design/MonitoringModeAPI.md

 | Medium     | 7 days   | 6 hours   |
 | Long       | 15 days  | 6 hours   |

-<a name="short-term"></a>
-##### Short Term

-    Duration: 24 hours
-    Threshold: 6 hours

-**Duration**: The "duration" in the short-term analysis refers to the amount of historical data taken into account when assessing resource utilization.
-In this case, it covers the most recent 24 hours of data.
+**Duration**: The "duration" in the term analysis refers to the amount of historical data taken into account when assessing resource utilization.

 **Threshold**: The "threshold" is an additional buffer period.
-It encompasses the 24-hour duration and extends an extra six hours.
-This buffer accommodates any potential data gaps or misses within the 24-hour window, ensuring a comprehensive analysis.
+It encompasses the term duration and extends an extra time duration.
+This buffer accommodates any potential data gaps or misses within the term window, ensuring a comprehensive analysis.

-<a name="medium-term"></a>
-##### Medium Term

-    Duration: 7 days
-    Threshold: 6 hours

-**Duration**: The "duration" for the medium-term analysis extends further into the past, considering resource data from the last seven days.
-It provides a broader perspective on resource trends and utilization.

-**Threshold**: Similar to the short term, the "threshold" for the medium term includes an extra buffer of six hours.
-This buffer complements the seven-day duration, accounting for any data discrepancies or gaps within that timeframe.

-<a name="long-term"></a>
-##### Long Term

-    Duration: 15 days
-    Threshold: 6 hours

-**Duration**: The "duration" in the long-term analysis offers insights into resource utilization over a more extended period, encompassing data from the last 15 days.
-This extended timeframe allows for a comprehensive evaluation of resource patterns.

-**Threshold**: Like the short and medium terms, the "threshold" for the long term includes a buffer period of six hours.
-This buffer enhances the 15-day duration, ensuring that any missing or delayed data is considered during the analysis.

 <a name="apis"></a>
 ## API's